al3xandr3/al3xandr3.github.io/_posts/2013-03-07-meta-learning.md

 ### Encoding: zip  / memorization tricks
 - Find ways to associate the knowledge and skills with what you already know.

+---

+### Notes
+- Explaining to others, forces to find clear explanations and interiorize the learnings
+- Writting often helps thinking and developing subject further
+- When learning be pro-activity, especially by asking many questions

 #### References
 - The 4-Hour Chef Book